wikitongues/DEPRECATED-wikitongues-website/README.md

 #### archive-languages.php
 - [ ] Design pass - does the paginated index work?
 - [ ] Map feature
+- [ ] Filters and sorting feature (i.e., by country, continent, quantity of documentation, etc)

 #### archive-videos.php
 This section may be deprecated.